-Fundrise Tax Implications will come from one or a variety of these taxable events:
+Fundrise tax implications will come from one or a variety of these taxable events:

 Capital gains earned on Fundrise are subject to capital gains tax rates depending on the term of the investment.

-Interest: When Fundrise participates in real estate debt investments any interest earned by the fund will be reported to shareholders in the form of interest.
+Interest is earned when Fundrise participates in real estate debt investments.
+Any interest earned by the fund will be reported to shareholders.
 Interest earned on Fundrise is taxed as ordinary income to shareholders.

 Fundrise dividends are taxed as ordinary income and do not qualify for the lower qualified dividends tax rate.

 If you buy and sell Fundrise funds and realize a capital gain or loss, then you will receive a Form 1099-B to report this transaction on your tax return.

 You have the option to invest in Fundrise via an Individual Retirement Account (IRA) managed by the Millenium Trust Company.
-Fundrise IRA accounts have a $75 annual fee, but allow investors to save and invest for retirement using the Fundrise platform.
+Fundrise IRA accounts have a $125 annual fee, but allow investors to save and invest for retirement using the Fundrise platform.

 Dividends or capital gains earned within a Fundrise IRA will not be subject to income taxes.
 The only time a taxable event occurs within a retirement account is when funds are disbursed out of the account.

 Additionally, any annual contributions to a traditional IRA qualify as a tax deduction.
 Of course, this depends on your total household income level for the year.